lavbubl/CompleteCook/README.md

 # Debloat info

-This fork of CompleteCook is made to remove un-necessary features (for example the entirety of Crunchy Construction), it may add stuff, it may remove stuff.
+This fork of CompleteCook is made to remove unnecessary features (for example the entirety of Crunchy Construction), it may add stuff, it may remove stuff.
 W.I.P.

 ## License